 Using Grammarly for Final Editing

 If you use Grammarly at the end of the grant writing process, you'll want to reserve a couple of hours to run the Grammarly scan, review each suggested change, make whatever revisions are necessary, and then rescan the document to make sure everything has been addressed.
 Using Grammarly is an iterative process.
-Depending on the length and complexity of the document, you may end up going through the process of scanning-reviewing-scanning multiple times until you have a final draft that reads well and has addressed all the major issues.
+Depending on the length and complexity of the document, you may end up going through the process of scanning—>reviewing—>scanning multiple times until you have a final draft that reads well.

 Improve More than Grant Proposals with Grammarly